digitalbazaar/rdf-canonize/README.md

     https://github.com/w3c/rdf-canon

-This should be a sibling directory of the rdf-canonize directory or in a `test-suites` dir.
-To clone shallow copies into the `test-suites` dir you can use the following:
+This should be a sibling directory of the `rdf-canonize` directory or in a `test-suites` directory.
+To clone shallow copies into the `test-suites` directory you can use the following:

     npm run fetch-test-suite